 - Bake for 25 minutes.

-Turn off the oven heat, but leave the ribeye roast in the oven for 2 hours.
+- Turn off the oven heat, but leave the ribeye roast in the oven for 2 hours.
 Be sure to leave the oven door shut so that no heat can escape.
 I recommend beginning to check the internal temperature after about an hour.
+(Use a meat thermometer that has an external wire probe that allows you to see the temperature of the meat throughout the cooking process.)

 - To make the gravy, heat the drippings over medium heat.
 Whisk in the flour and beef stock until thickened.